corno93/self-balancing-robot-using-RL/README.md

 - **Robot**:
 Now the algorithms are finally tested on the built robot.
 Please see the directory robot.

-All code has been written in C++ with exception of a few python scripts.
-For more details on this work, the thesis can be found [here](https://drive.google.com/open?id=0Bz08ndGq8YoiUlNWRVNkRlVtTEk).

 ## Long story short: